Train strikes prompt sports fans to set off by bus

 'Oh no'

-Derek told the BBC that when he first discovered there was a strike on Derby Day his stomach dropped.
+Derek said that when he first discovered there was a strike on Derby Day his stomach dropped.
 "I thought, 'Oh no, how are we going to get there?
 It is going to be chaos.'"

 As well as people from the UK, his group includes friends from Australia and Ireland.